 - cumin, coriander, cinnamon, cardamom, cloves, black pepper, nutmeg, paprika, sumac.
 Make the spice blend in bulk to use it later.

 - I also use a tiny bit of star anise and fenugreek seeds, which adds an intense element to the spice blend, but that is optional.
-You could also try a readymade baharat spice blend and combine with other spices/seasonings as needed.

 - Ginger, Garlic, Onions, Lemon Juice